 If you find in favor of the [name of plaintiff], then you must determine the entire amount that will fairly and justly compensate [him or her] for any damages you believe [(he) (she)] sustained [and is reasonably certain to sustain in the future] as a result of the incident mentioned in the evidence.
 If liability is determined, you will then assess the percentages of fault (from zero to 100 percent) for which each party is responsible that caused the [name of plaintiff’s] damages determined.
 Do not reduce or increase any amount of damages you find by any percentage of fault that you find.

-You should consider the following elements of damages: physical pain and suffering; mental anguish; income loss in the past; impairment of earning capacity or ability in the future; and the reasonable value, not exceeding the actual cost to the plaintiff, of medical care that you find will be reasonably certain to be required in the future as a proximate result of the injury in question.
+You should consider the following elements of damages: lost financial support plaintiff would have received from decedent; the reasonable value of services provided by the decedent; and pain and suffering experienced by the decedent prior to death.

 Damages cannot be based on speculation.

+Committee Comments

+See Miles v.
+Apex Marine Corp., 498 U.S. 19 (1990) in which the Supreme Court held that only pecuniary damages may be recovered in a wrongful death lawsuit arising under the Jones Act, based on the statutory damage limitations of the FELA, which the Jones Act incorporates.
+Damages available for the survival portion of the Jones Act are limited to losses suffered during the decedent’s lifetime, i.e., conscious pain and suffering.
+See also Notes on Use for Instruction 15.71 regarding damages in a wrongful death action under the FELA.

 ODOMETER FRAUD

 19.00 OVERVIEW